vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

         + It adds F/G-type matches into the given `array`, between the one possible R-type match, and the many possible S/T-type matches;
           this results in the order: R-F-G-S-T.
-        + If a fixedTerm-match is a duplicate of normal match (on page 1), the normal match will be removed.
+        + If a fixedTerm-match is a duplicate of normal match (on page 1), then the normal match will be removed.
       + + Matches are only searched and added for the first page of possibly paginated results.
         + An `options.perPage` will be ignored.
 So the extra-added matches may cause that the subclass's `getMatchesForString()` ends up returning more than `perPage` matches, only for the first page.
-(But still a maximum `perPage` S/T-type matches).
+(But still only a maximum of `perPage` S/T-type matches).
       + Even though this function currently uses only synchronous operations, its interface is asynchronous (i.e. with a `cb()`).
         This is to prepare for future extra code that may use some async lookup,